cuemacro/finmarketpy/README.md

 # Future Plans for PyThalesians

 We plan to add the following features:
-* Spin out PyThalesians Graphics into different project
+* Spin out Chartesians into different project
 * Have a proper setup mechanism (eg. via pip), at present needs (partial) manual deployment
 * Add Plotly & Seaborn wrappers for plotting (partially there)
 * Improve support for Bokeh plotting (partially)